-Another fact that Thiele uncovered is that the record of a king's reign may on occasion include the earlier years as an enthroned crown prince, even prior to his father's death.
+Another fact that Thiele uncovered is that the record of a king's reign may on occasion include his earlier years as an enthroned crown prince, even prior to his father's death.
 We know of nine such instances of overlapping reigns.
 Unless this sort of thing is recognized, the total number of years of reign will seem to be too large, and synchronism with the rule of another king will seem to be off.

-With these discoveries Thiele had solved the problem of seeming discrepancies in the record of I and II Kings.
+With these discoveries Thiele had solved the problem of seeming discrepancies in the record of 1 and 2 Kings.

 A second problem remained.
-HOW WAS this data to be related to our Christian calendar?
+How was this data to be related to our Christian calendar?
 Here the science of archeology gave a valuable assist.
-When the city of Asshur was excavated by a German archeological expedition prior to World War 1, an unusual discovery was made in a space between the outer and inner walls of the city's defenses.
+When the city of Asshur was excavated by a German archaeological expedition prior to World War I, an unusual discovery was made in a space between the outer and inner walls of the city's defenses.
 Two rows of inscribed stones arranged in parallel fashion were discovered.
-The inscriptions on one of the rows commemorated the Assyrian kings from ca 1300 BC on.
-The corresponding row of inscriptions honored leading govern ment officials, whose names were used to designate the activities of each successive year.
+The inscriptions on one of the rows commemorated the Assyrian kings from ca 1300 B.C. on.
+The corresponding row of inscriptions honored leading government officials, whose names were used to designate the activities of each successive year.
 "The Assyrians fixed dates by the name of an official known as the limmu, who normally held that position for only one year. ...
-Incomplete limmu lists go back prior to 1200 B,C,, but a complete collection has been assembled from cuneiform records dating from 892-648 B.C" (Expositor's Bible Commentary 1, 360).
+Incomplete limmu lists go back prior to 1200 B.C., but a complete collection has been assembled from cuneiform records dating from 892-648 B.C."
+(Expositor's Bible Commentary I,360).
 These are the so-called eponym lists.

-Here is an example: "For the year when Bur-Sagale, governor of Guzana, was eponym, the record shows there was a revolt in the city of Assur.
-In the month of Simanu an eclipse of the sun took place.
-Astronomical computation has fixed this date as June 15, 763 BC" (Thiele, The Mysterious Numbers of the Hebrew Kings, 29).
+Here is an example: "For the year when Bur-Sagale, governor of Guzana, was eponym, the record shows there was a revolt in the city of Asshur.
+In the month of Simanu an exlipse of the sun took place.
+Astronomical computation has fixed this date as June 15, 763 B.C."
+(Thiele, The Mysterious Numbers of the Hebrew Kings, 29).
 You see the significance of the Assyrian eponym list.
-Here we have a year-for-year listing of eponymies stretching over several centuries, and salted occasionally with verifiable astronomical data.
-If we are able to establish 763 BC as the date for one of them, the year of every other name on the complete list can then also be fixed.
+Here we have a year-for-year listing of eponymies stretching over several centuries, and salted occasionally with verfiable astronomical data.
+If we can establish 763 B.C. as the date for one of them, the year of every other name on the complete list can then also be fixed.

-As a result, we have reliable dates for Assyrian history at precisely the time of the Israelite monarchy, enabling us to establish exact dates for the Hebrew kings.
-The Assyrian documents tell that in the eponymy of Daian-Assur, 853 BC, Shalmaneser III fought/the battle of Qarqar against a coalition of twelve western kings, including Ahab.
-They tell us also that 701 BC was the 14th year of Judah's King Hezekiah.
-Working forward and backward from such established dates, we can set 931 BC as the year of the division of the kingdom, 722 BC as the date of the fall of Samaria, and 586 BC as the date for the fall of Jerusalem to the Babylonians.
-Persia's conquest of the Babylonians half a century later, and Cyrus' decree authorizing the exiles to return home will be dated at 539 BC, and the dedication of the Second Temple at 515 BC.
+As a result, we have fairly reliable dates for Assyrian history at precisely the time of the Israelite monarchy, enabling us to establish dates for the Hebrew kings.
+The Assyrian documents tell us, e.g., that in the eponymy of Daian-Assur, 853 B.C.
+Shalmaneser III fought -- and won -- the battle of Qarqar against a coalition of twelve western kings, including Ahab.
+They tell us also that 701 B.C. was the 14th year of Judah's King Hezekiah.
+Working forward and backward from such established dates, we can set 931 B.C. as the year of the division of the kingdom, 722 B.C. as the date for the fall of Samaria, and 586 B.C. as the date for the fall of Jerusalem to the Babylonians.
+Persia's conquest of the Babylonians half a century later, and Cyrus' decree authorizing the exiles to return home will be dated at 539 B.C., and the dedication of the Second Temple at 515 B.C.